Real-time quotes are a precise snapshot of market value for securities at that very moment in time.

 They offer investors the ability to study real-time market data for U.S. markets free of charge.
 This is good information to have at your fingertips, especially if you are an active or day trader.

 The data is available free for only U.S. markets.
-If you are looking for real-time data for global market, you will need to pay Webull a monthly subscription.
+If you are looking for real-time data for the global market, you'll need to pay Webull a monthly subscription.

 Day trading, in which investors buy and sell many times in one day, is very risky.
 The most successful investors rely on data and facts to make decisions, and keep emotions out of the equation.
 When you make fast moves, you might be falling into impulse decisions.